logicalperson0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2 The file Add /action to the PATH

 3 The file Create a script that counts the number of directories in the PATH

+4 The file script that lists environment variables.